Do Go On - 396 - Rosemary Brown: A Musical Seance

 Do you have any herb?

-Do you want to get any herb off your chest?
+Do you want to get any herb off the chest?

 Right.

-I just thought that was, you know, garlic, rosemary onto potatoes.
+I just thought that was, you know, garlic, rosemary on the potatoes, heaven.

-The most controversial, though, is the coriander, which is what I thought we were maybe moving
+The most controversial, though, is the coriander, which is I thought we were maybe moving towards

 I'm a neutral.